MotazAC/teaching/index.md

 ## Labor Economics

 In summer 2019, I taught an undergraduate Labor Economics course.
 I designed the course syllabus and created all the materials, including slides and assignments, myself.
-The aim of the course was to have students engage with economics research.
+My aim in the course was to have students seriousy engage with economics research.
 The course was run in a seminar style, with a mix of lectures, student presentations, and discussions on assigned papers.

 #### [Syllabus](https://motazac.github.io/teaching.github.io/Labor%20Economics/00%20-%20Syllabus.pdf) and [Course Page](https://courseworks2.columbia.edu/courses/80827)